Best Known For

 By 1979, Whitey Bulger had become a preeminent figure in Boston's organized crime scene.
 That year, Howie Winter was sent to prison for fixing horse races, and Bulger assumed the gang's leadership.
 Over the next 16 years, he came to control a significant portion of Boston's drug dealing, bookmaking, and loan sharking operations.
 Under his reign, more than 18 murders accumulated in all.

-At the same time, unbeknownst to even his closest associates, Bulger was an FBI informant.
+During this same time (from 1975 to 1990), unbeknownst to even his closest associates, Bulger was an FBI informant.
 Taking advantage of his brother William's stature in the State Senate and childhood friendships that linked him to members of the police force, Bulger helped bring down Boston's Italian-American Patriarca crime family while simultaneously building a more powerful and arguably more violent crime network of his own.

 Read more about Whitey Bulger.
 Whitey's Payback by T.J.
 English is available wherever books and ebooks are sold.

 Bootleggers, smugglers, drug dealers, hit men—all these occupations are the provenance of mobsters, who operate in ethnic, family and business networks.
 Mobsters' real life crimes, and Hollywood's fascination with them, has earned them a special place in the American imagination.
 From Al Capone's Chicago crime ring to Bugsy Siegel's Las Vegas racket, these mobsters have made their names notorious from coast to coast.

 Infamous Mobsters 32 people in this group